arcelinor/docker-metrics/README.md

 ## License

-This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](https://github.com/arcelinor/docker-metrics/blob/master/LICENSE) file for details
+This project is licensed under the GNU GPLv3 License - see the [LICENSE.md](https://github.com/arcelinor/docker-metrics/blob/master/LICENSE) file for details.